planetmint/PRPs/2/README.md

     <img src="http://i.creativecommons.org/p/zero/1.0/88x31.png" style="border-style: none;" alt="CC0" />
   </a>
   <br />
-  To the extent possible under law, all contributors to this BEP have waived all copyright and related or neighboring rights to this PRP.
+  To the extent possible under law, all contributors to this PRP have waived all copyright and related or neighboring rights to this PRP.
 </p>
 ```